polcak/jsrestrictor/docs/index.md

-> **Disclaimer**: This is a research project under development, see the [issue page](https://github.com/polcak/jsrestrictor/issues) and the [webextension home page](https://polcak.github.io/jsrestrictor/) for more details about the current status.
+> **Disclaimer**: This is a research project under development, see the [issue page](https://github.com/polcak/jsrestrictor/issues) and the [webextension home page](https://jshelter.org) for more details about the current status.

 A JS-enabled web page can access any of the APIs that a web browser provides.
 The user has only a limited control and some APIs cannot be restricted by the user easily.
-JavaScript Restrictor aims to improve the user control of the web browser.
-Similarly to a firewall that controls the network traffic, JavaScript Restrictor controls the APIs provided by the browser.
+JShelter aims to improve the user control of the web browser.
+Similarly to a firewall that controls the network traffic, JShelter controls the APIs provided by the browser.
 The goal is to improve the privacy and security of the user running the extension.

 ## Installation

-JavaScript Restrictor (JSR) is a browser extension with support for multiple browsers: [Firefox](https://addons.mozilla.org/firefox/addon/javascript-restrictor/), [Google Chrome](https://chrome.google.com/webstore/detail/javascript-restrictor/ammoloihpcbognfddfjcljgembpibcmb), and [Opera](https://addons.opera.com/extensions/details/javascript-restrictor/).
+JShelter is a browser extension with support for multiple browsers: [Firefox](https://addons.mozilla.org/firefox/addon/javascript-restrictor/), [Google Chrome](https://chrome.google.com/webstore/detail/javascript-restrictor/ammoloihpcbognfddfjcljgembpibcmb), and [Opera](https://addons.opera.com/extensions/details/javascript-restrictor/).
 The extension also works with Brave, Microsoft Edge, and most likely any Chromium-based browser.
 [Let us know](https://github.com/polcak/jsrestrictor/issues) if you want to add the extension to additional stores.

 ## Goals

 Various websites collect information about users without their awareness.
 The collected information is used to track users.
 Malicious websites can fingerprint user browsers or computers.
-JavaScript Restrictor protects the user by restricting or modifying several web browser APIs used to create side-channels and identify the user, the browser or the computer.
-JavaScript Restrictor can block access to JavaScript objects, functions and properties or provide a less precise implementation of their functionality, for example, by modifying or spoofing values returned by the JS calls.
+JShelter protects the user by restricting or modifying several web browser APIs used to create side-channels and identify the user, the browser or the computer.
+JShelter can block access to JavaScript objects, functions and properties or provide a less precise implementation of their functionality, for example, by modifying or spoofing values returned by the JS calls.
 The goal is to mislead websites by providing false data or no data at all.

 Another goal of the extension is not to break the visited websites.
 As the deployment of JavaScript only websites rise, it is necessary to fine-tune the API available to the websites to prevent unsolicited tracking and protect against data thefts.

 ### Protected APIs

-JavaScript Restrictor currently supports modifying and restricting the following APIs (for more details visit [levels of protection page](https://polcak.github.io/jsrestrictor/levels.html)):
+JShelter currently supports modifying and restricting the following APIs (for more details visit [levels of protection page](https://jshelter.org/levels/)):

 * **Network boundary shield** (NBS) prevents web pages to use the browser as a proxy between local network and the public Internet.
 See the [Force Point report](https://www.forcepoint.com/sites/default/files/resources/files/report-attacking-internal-network-en_0.pdf) for an example of the attack.
 The protection encapsulates the WebRequest API, so it captures all outgoing requests including all elements created by JavaScript.
 * **window.Date object**, **window.performance.now()**, **window.PerformanceEntry**, **Event.prototype.timeStamp**, **Gamepad.prototype.timestamp**, and **VRFrameData.prototype.timestamp** provide high-resolution timestamps that can be used to [idenfity the user](http://www.jucs.org/jucs_21_9/clock_skew_based_computer) or can be used for microarchitectural attacks and [timing attacks](https://lirias.kuleuven.be/retrieve/389086).